thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 2. Create datastores for all solid-state drive (SSD) and hard drive devices.

+3. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for any networking information you may need to fill out as you install ThoughtSpot.
+Ask your network administrator if you need help filling out the site survey.

 ## Use the OVF to Create a VM

 1. **[Download](https://thoughtspot.egnyte.com/dl/iWvEqo76Pr/){:target="_blank"}** the `ThoughtSpot OVF` to a location on an accessible disk.

-2. Log into the ESXi web portal.
+2. Log in to the ESXi web portal.

     ![]({{ site.baseurl }}/images/vmware-login.png "VMWare Login")